This guide is for learning about stockinette stitch. It only uses two basic knit stitches. I’ll explain how to do it.

 How Does Stockinette Stitch Work?

-Stockinette stitch uses one row knit stitch, one row purl.
-So you do the knit row on the right side and the purl row on the wrong side.
-It keeps the right side smooth and the reverse side bumpy.
+Stockinette stitch uses one row knit stitch, one-row purl.
+Do the knit row on the right side and the purl row on the wrong side.
+It keeps the right smooth and the reverse bumpy.

 What Does Stockinette Stitch Look Like?

-The stockinette stitch fabric on the front is knit stitches that look like little V-shapes.
-It’s smooth on the front and bumpy on the back.
+The stockinette stitch fabric on the front is knit stitches like little V-shapes.
+It’s smooth on the front, bumpy on the back.

 How To Do Stockinette Stitch Using Knit And Purl Stitches

-To knit the stockinette stitch on two knitting needles, follow these steps.
+To knit the stockinette stitch, follow these steps.

 - Gather your materials – Yarn and needles

-- Cast on any number of stitches onto one knitting needle, if you’re right handed, cast onto the left needle
+- Cast on stitches onto one knitting needle, if you’re right handed, cast onto the left needle

 - Row 1 (right side or knit side): Knit all stitches